 One thing most people don’t know about me is I have a “wizard finger” – this means that one of my pinky fingers has more horizontal lines than the other.
 The only other people I know who have this trait are my husband and my uncle.

-When I’m not working, I enjoy sailing on my boat.
-I rent a slip in Bayport and try to spend my weekends sailing on the St. Croix river with my husband, father and daughter.
+When I’m not working, I enjoy sailing on the St. Croix river with my husband, father and daughter.
 My husband and I plan to retire on a boat someday so we can travel the world.